mfem/web/src/pri-dual-vec.md

 ## True Degree-of-Freedom Vectors

 Primal vectors contain all of the expansion coefficients needed to compute the finite element approximation of a function in each element of a mesh.
 When run in parallel, the local portion of a primal vector only contains data for the locally owned elements.
-Regardless of wether or not the simulation is being run in parallel, some of these cofficients may in fact be redundant.
+Regardless of wether or not the simulation is being run in parallel, some of these cofficients may in fact be redundant or interdependent.

 Sources of redundancy: